 - Salt and pepper to taste

 - Place 2 pounds peeled and diced potatoes in a large Dutch oven or pot.
 Add enough water to cover and 1/2 teaspoon salt.
 Bring to a boil.
 Reduce the heat to medium-low and cook for 15-20 minutes or until potatoes break apart easily when pierced with a fork.
 Drain and place into a serving dish.
-Gently smash with a fork leaving large chunks.
+Gently smash with a masher or a fork leaving large chunks.

 - Gently fold the beans and onions mixture into the potatoes.
 Add chopped fresh parsley and dill.
 Season the potatoes and beans with salt and pepper to taste.
 Serve warm.

 • Use any type of potatoes you have on hand.

 • Replace kidney beans with other beans. *See notes in the post.